Followed by our annual CSM collaboration

 Sleeping Patterns is woven from seven hypnotically repetitive patterns of slightly different tempos, which intertwine throughout the ensemble.
 The piece echoes a sleeping human body and all the regular but not synchronised sounds of our heartbeat, blood flow, and breathing create in sleep.

-Juste Janulyte Sleeping Patterns (UK premiere)
+Juste Janulyte Sleeping Patterns (London Sinfonietta co-commission)

 Jack Sheen conductor